 A thrill to behold this particular locality’s modern day miracle

-Please, let it flow to the supportive core… what Richard Boyle, 1st Earl of Cork would have wished for whilst his homeland partook in a fight to hold close to its beating stop/start heart again what is utterly theirs – yearningly, rather suddenly, ours – And FOREVER rightfully so
+Please let it flow to the supportive core – What Richard Boyle 1st Earl of Cork would have wished for whilst his homeland partook in a fight to hold close to its beating stop/start heart again what is utterly theirs – yearningly, rather suddenly, ours – And FOREVER rightfully so

 Climb these reminiscing walls and scream it from the tips of your pressed lips